ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ![alt_text](../../img/Audio/AdvancedExplosionSFXProperties.jpg "image_tooltip"){: .center }

-## CORE Content Audio Library Overview
+## Core Content Audio Library Overview

 There are plenty of audio assets with powerful customizable properties to suit a wide variety of game creation ideas.
-Let's do a quick overview of what you'll be able to find, and how things are organized in the CORE Content library.
+Let's do a quick overview of what you'll be able to find, and how things are organized in the Core Content library.
 Audio assets are categorized by a main category based on their ideal usage and have sub-categories.

 **Ambience & Backgrounds** - Background ambient sounds that encompasses various environment types